Standard Electrocardiography

 b) Altered conduction in the intraventricular conducting system due to LBBB (QS in leads V1 to V3) or left anterior fascicular block (LAFB) (qrS in lead V2).

-6. ST segment represents early ventricular repolarization.
+6. The ST segment represents early ventricular repolarization.
 Under normal conditions, it is isoelectric in the limb leads and left precordial leads.
-In the right precordial leads, it often shows upsloping elevation with gentle transition into the T-wave upstroke (Figure 5, panel A).
+In the right precordial leads, it often shows an upsloping elevation with a gentle transition into the T-wave upstroke (Figure 20.2-5, panel A).

-a) J-point elevation with a concave ST-segment elevation in precordial leads, less frequently in precordial and limb leads, rarely in limb leads alone: Early ventricular repolarization syndrome (normal ECG variant: Figure 5, panel B).
-According to the current, extended definition, this syndrome includes all cases of J-point elevation, regardless of ST-segment morphology.
-A J-point elevation ≥1 mm that is notched (Figure 5, panel C) or has a form of a rounded terminal phase of the R wave in 2 of limb leads II, III, and aVF, and/or precordial leads V4 to V6, particularly with a coexisting horizontal or downsloping ST segment, is currently considered a potential feature of electrical instability of the ventricular myocardium predisposing to life-threatening ventricular arrhythmia and sudden cardiac death.
+a) J-point elevation with a concave ST-segment elevation in precordial leads, less frequently in precordial and limb leads, rarely in limb leads alone: Early ventricular repolarization syndrome (normal ECG variant: Figure 20.2-5, panel B).
+According to the current extended definition, this syndrome includes all cases of J-point elevation, regardless of ST-segment morphology.
+A J-point elevation ≥1 mm that is notched (Figure 20.2-5, panel C) or has a form of a rounded terminal phase of the R wave in 2 of limb leads II, III, and aVF, and/or precordial leads V4 to V6, particularly with a coexisting horizontal or downsloping ST segment, is currently considered a potential feature of electrical instability of the ventricular myocardium predisposing to life-threatening ventricular arrhythmia and sudden cardiac death (SCD).

-b) J-point elevation ≥2 mm in ≥1 lead V1 to V2 with a downsloping ST elevation followed by a T-wave inversion: Brugada syndrome (after other causes have been excluded).
+b) J-point elevation ≥2 mm in ≥1 lead V1 to V2 with a downsloping ST-segment elevation followed by a T-wave inversion: Brugada syndrome (after other causes have been excluded).

-d) Horizontal ST-segment elevation in most of the leads with reciprocal depression present only in leads aVR and V1 may suggest acute pericarditis (causing subepicardial injury due to inflammation).
-Coexisting PR-segment depressions confirm the diagnosis.
+d) Horizontal ST-segment elevation in most leads with reciprocal depression present only in leads aVR and V1 may be suggestive of acute pericarditis (causing subepicardial injury due to inflammation).
+The diagnosis is confirmed by coexisting PR-segment depressions.

 e) Upsloping ST-segment elevation: Increased parasympathetic tone, abnormal ventricular depolarization (bundle branch blocks, preexcitation, ventricular rhythms).